sparkfun/SparkFun_RTK_Firmware/docs/firmware_update.md

     #!/bin/bash
     #   serial-port.sh
     #
-    #   Shell script to read the serial data from the the RTK Express ESP32 port
+    #   Shell script to read the serial data from the RTK Express ESP32 port
     #
     #   Parameters:
     #       1:  ttyUSBn